Heba-A-Saleh/emotional-recognitionusing-cnn/README.md

 ## Dataset

-I used the FER-2013 dataset for training and testing our model.
+I used dataset similar to FER-2013 dataset for training and testing our model.
 It contains 48x48-pixel grayscale images of faces, labeled with seven emotion categories.
-Due to confidentiality reasons, I are unable to share the dataset.
+Due to confidentiality reasons, I am unable to share the dataset.

 ## System Architecture